MInfrequent violence, nudity and sex scenes

 PGMild themes and violence, some scenes may upset young children

-Fundraiser for Commerce PINTS Hockey Club Set against the lush landscapes of Hawaii, this live-action adaptation tells the story of Lilo, a young girl grappling with loss and the challenges of fitting in.
+Fundraiser for Commerce PINTS Hockey Club on Sunday 17/08/2025.
+Fundraiser for Dream Calisthenics Dance Club on Sunday 28/09/2025.
+Caterer: Yogi's Way Set against the lush landscapes of Hawaii, this live-action adaptation tells the story of Lilo, a young girl grappling with loss and the challenges of fitting in.
 Her world changes when she adopts Stitch, a creature from another planet engineered for destruction.
 As Stitch learns about love, friendship, and belonging, Lilo discovers the importance of family and acceptance.
 Directed by Dean Fleischer Camp, the film features Maia Kealoha as Lilo, Sydney Agudong as her sister Nani, and Chris Sanders returning as the voice of Stitch.
 The narrative delves deep into themes of connection, resilience, and the bonds that tie us together.
 With a blend of heartfelt moments, comedic interludes, and breathtaking visuals, the film offers a fresh perspective on a beloved story.
 The Hawaiian setting enhances the narrative, providing a rich cultural backdrop that adds depth and authenticity.
 This rendition captures the essence of the original while introducing new elements that resonate with contemporary audiences, making it a must-watch for both long-time fans and newcomers alike.

 PGMild themes, violence and nudity